-- Active surveillance for ASF in the wild, scavenging, stray, and tshethar pigs in the bordering areas. - Strengthen the collaboration with the Department of Forests and Park services for organizing and conducting surveillance in wild pigs. - Strengthen border control and sanitary inspection at border post by BAFRA especially for control of the illegal entry of pork, pork products, illegal feed and ingredients. - Strengthen on-farm biosecurity of the private commercial and backyard farms immediately. - Removal of stray pigs in high-risk areas. - Restrict scavenging pig rearing system and impose stronger control on tshethar animals.
+- Active surveillance for ASF in the wild, scavenging, stray, and tshethar pigs in the bordering areas. - Strengthen the collaboration with the Department of Forests and Park services for organizing and conducting surveillance in wild pigs.

+- Strengthen border control and sanitary inspection at border posts by BAFRA, especially for control of the illegal entry of pork, pork products, illegal feed and ingredients. - Strengthen on-farm biosecurity and management practices of the private commercial and backyard farms immediately. - Removal of stray pigs in high-risk areas. - Restrict scavenging pig rearing system and impose stronger control on tshethar animals.